worldofchris/handlebars-plugfest/README.md

 ## Goals

-Late binding of template to content
+* Late binding of template to content

-Granular reusable partials
+* Granular reusable partials

-Work in the browser, in Node, in Rails and in Java
+* Work in the browser, in Node, in Rails and in Java

+## Dependencies

+* Node.js

+## Usage

+Install the Node and Bower dependencies:

+    npm install
+    bower install

+And then run the nws webserver with

+    npm start

+You can now navigate to [http://localhost:3030/](http://localhost:3030/) to see the Browser/JavaScript version

+You can run also run the tests

+## Notes

+The example helper is adapted from this [answer](http://stackoverflow.com/a/14618035) to this [Stack Overflow Question](http://stackoverflow.com/questions/11523331/passing-variables-through-handlebars-partial)